 You can use probes to allow fine-grained examination of Java thread execution.
-The application tracking probes start when a method is entered or returned from, or when a Java object has been allocated.
+Application tracking probes start when a method is entered or returned from, or when a Java object has been allocated.

-The existence of these probes in the VM causes performance degradation, and they will start only when the VM has the ExtendedDTraceProbes flag enabled.
+The existence of these probes in the VM degrades performance and they start only when the VM has the ExtendedDTraceProbes flag enabled.
 By default, the probes are present in any listing of the probes in the VM, but are dormant without the appropriate flag.
 Removal of this restriction is planned in future releases of the VM, and these probes will be enabled no impact to performance.